Food Animal Reproduction and Medicine Service Residency Program

 - Optional interview is encouraged

-We encourage individual one day interviews for resident candidates.
+We encourage individual one-day interviews for residency candidates.
 These are scheduled with advanced notice.
 Interviews are scheduled during October through the first two weeks in January.
 Please contact Dr. Klibs Galvão, program coordinator, by e-mail (email@example.com) to request an interview.
 An electronic copy of the candidate’s CV and transcripts must be included.

-Our residents serve as primary clinician on the majority of the cases seen by the FARMS service.
+OFARMS sees over ~22,000 cases per year; therefore, our residents serve as primary clinician on a large number of the cases seen by the FARMS service.
 We also encourage the residents to take the lead on employee training and troubleshooting disease outbreaks or management issues at the clients’ farms.

 Responsibilities of Residents During Their Clinical Training